InfluxCommunity/influxdb3-js/README.md

 main()
 ```

-You can instantiate `InfluxDBClient` with connections string:
+You can also instantiate `InfluxDBClient` with connections string:

 ```ts

 async function main() {